Kamagawa/sprincube/documentation/dns.md

 ## CoreDNS
 Core DNS is a replacement to the kube-DNS, it offers "chained plugin", which means, it supports mutiple plugins, which also means, it opens up the option to program customizable plugin.
 CoreDNS could be used to give a higer degree of freedom when we need to handle our own DNS service discovery.

+## Instana
+instanna is a sensor based plugin for kubernetes that enables auto discover and monitor of microservices

 ## Test on DNS Records:
 run this:
 ```bash